What Is A Test Plan & How to Write One

 4. Plan the Environment

-Again, matching the hardware and software specifications to the production environment as closely as possible is paramount for an effective test environment.
+Matching the hardware and software specifications to the production environment as closely as possible is vital for an effective test environment.
 Set up the network settings to replicate the production environment's network, so you know that your software will behave as expected when deployed in the real world.
 Next, populate your environment with realistic test data for various user scenarios and functionalities.
 Then, implement robust access control measures to protect sensitive data and prevent unauthorized access.
 Security breaches in the test environment can have real-world consequences.

 5. Determine Deliverables